Kouamé Botué: Club career

+Botué started football in the youth sector of Rail Club du Kadiogo in Burkina Faso in 2017.
+He joined fellow Burkinabé Premier League club US des Forces Armées (USFA) in 2018 and made his senior debut in the league.

-Botué signed with Ajaccio on 16 February 2021 from USFA in Burkina Faso.
+Botué signed with French Ligue 2 side Ajaccio on 16 February 2021 from USFA in Burkina Faso.
 Botué made his debut with Ajaccio in a 1–1 Ligue 2 win over Valenciennes on 3 April 2021.

+On 27 February 2024, Inter Turku in Finnish Veikkausliiga announced the signing of Botue.
+On 20 September, his deal was extended until the end of 2026.

 International career

 Botué was born in the Ivory Coast and raised in Burkina Faso, and is of Burkinabé descent through his mother.
 Botué represented the Burkina Faso U20s at the 2019 and 2021 Africa U-20 Cup of Nations.
 He debuted with the senior Burkina Faso national team in a 0–0 2022 FIFA World Cup qualification tie with Algeria on 7 September 2021.